gram99/reputational-webscrapper-poc/README.md

 4. **Review & Export:** Analyze the dashboard and download the full "Compliance Audit Report" for internal records.

 ***Pre-populated Upload File:*** A pre-populated upload file may be found here: https://github.com/gram99/reputational-webscrapper-poc/blob/main/WebScrapeTest.csv

-To user the pre-populated file, click the link and the download button (icon with the down pointing arrow in the upper right of the screen)
+To use the pre-populated file, click the link shown above.
+When the page returns, click the download button (icon with the down pointing arrow located in the upper right side of the screen)

-The file should be automatically saved to the "downloads" folder on your computer.
-If it is not, you may specify your downloads folder or your desktop so the file is easily found.
+After clicking the download icon, the file should be automatically saved to the "downloads" folder on your computer.
+If it is not, you may specify your downloads folder or another location such as your desktop so the file is easily found.

 After you have downloaded the pre-populated file click the "Upload" button and select the file from the download location the click the "Professional Audit" button to generate results.